1999–2000 Chicago Bulls season

 The 1999–2000 Chicago Bulls season was the 34th season for the Chicago Bulls in the National Basketball Association.

+Season summary

+Off-season

-The Bulls won the NBA draft lottery, and selected power forward Elton Brand out of Duke University with the first overall pick in the 1999 NBA draft, and also selected small forward Ron Artest out of St. John's University with the sixteenth overall pick.
-During the off-season, the team acquired Hersey Hawkins from the Seattle SuperSonics, and signed free agent Fred Hoiberg, and re-signed former Bulls guard B. J. Armstrong, and former Bulls center Will Perdue, who both won championships from the team's first three-peat in the early 1990s.
+The Bulls won the NBA draft lottery, and selected power forward Elton Brand out of Duke University with the first overall pick in the 1999 NBA draft; the team also selected small forward Ron Artest out of St. John's University with the 16th overall pick.
+During the off-season, the team acquired Hersey Hawkins from the Seattle SuperSonics, acquired Australian center Chris Anstey from the Dallas Mavericks, signed free agent Fred Hoiberg, and re-signed former Bulls guard B. J. Armstrong, and former Bulls center Will Perdue, who both won three NBA championships from the team's first three-peat in the early 1990s.